 Our best-known Covenant is our commitment to affirm and promote our Seven Principles, which outline our main approaches to each other, to our institutions, and to our interdependent web of existence We also create covenants for our specific communities, or even for specific gatherings, to outline expectations, guide accountability, and inspire community.

-On Sundays this month, we’ll be deepening our understanding of this heritage and practice.
-And outside of Sundays, you can also engage in this exploration by taking the theme home at our Themes page.
+On Sundays this month, we’ve been deepening our understanding of this heritage and practice.
+And outside of Sundays, you can also engage in this exploration by taking the theme home with this Themes page.

 Music – Some Metal with a Classical Twist